List of AKB48 members

+AKB48 is a Japanese idol girl group formed on December 8, 2005.
+As of 2025, the group consists of 43 members, including 35 official members and 8 trainees.

-The member lineup often changes for some individual reasons, they "graduate" from the group, and are replaced by members promoted from the trainees.
-Monica Hesse of The Washington Post describes the AKB48 audition process as "rolling American Idol-esque".
+The member lineup often changes as members graduate from the group and are replaced by members promoted from trainee status.
+Monica Hesse of The Washington Post describes the AKB48 audition process as "American Idol-esque".